-- (A) the information is necessary to meet the requirements outlined in subclause (6); or - (B) the information is provided by a driver or passenger using the system made available under subclause (8A); and - (ii) use reasonable endeavours to protect the personal information from use or disclosure, other than in accordance with a request made by an Authorised Officer (or a person assisting an Authorised Officer); and Note: information should be collected in a way that protects it from being disclosed to - Example: where using a paper-based method, a sheet of paper could be placed over previous visitor details on a sheet that records the names. - (iii) use reasonable endeavours to notify the person from whom the personal information is being collected that the primary purpose of collection is for SARS-CoV-2 contact tracing, and that their personal information may be collected and stored by the Victorian Government for this purpose; and - (iv) destroy the information as soon as reasonably practicable following 28 days after the attendance at the Work Premises, unless a statutory requirement permits or requires the personal information to be retained; and
+- (13) Despite subclause (7)(a), an owner of a vehicle used as a commercial passenger vehicle service must make available and clearly visible and accessible in the vehicle, at all times, a sign that allows the drivers and passengers of the vehicle to use the Victorian Government QR code system. - (14) In handling any information collected under subclause (6): - (a) an employer who uses or an owner who makes available a system other than the Victorian Government QR code system, must: - (i) not collect personal information unless: - (A) the information is necessary to meet the requirements outlined in subclause (6); or - (B) the information is provided by a driver or passenger using the system made available under subclause (13); and - (ii) use reasonable endeavours to protect the personal information from use or disclosure, other than in accordance with a request made by an Authorised Officer (or a person assisting an Authorised Officer); and Note: information should be collected in a way that protects it from being disclosed to other patrons. - Example: where using a paper-based method, a sheet of paper could be placed over previous visitor details on a sheet that records the names. - (iii) use reasonable endeavours to notify the person from whom the personal information is being collected that the primary purpose of collection is for SARS-CoV-2 contact tracing, and that their personal information may be collected and stored by the Victorian Government for this purpose; and - (iv) destroy the information as soon as reasonably practicable following 28 days after the attendance at the Work Premises, unless a statutory requirement permits or requires the personal information to be retained; and

-Note: subclause (9)(a) is intended to apply to employers who use or owners who make available a third-party digital system, or other system (e.g. paper based record keeping), to create a worker or visitor record, whether or not:
+Note: subclause (14)(a) is intended to apply to employers who use or owners who collect information pursuant to subclauses (6) or (13) using a method other than the Victorian Government OR code system, whether or not:

-(a) the employer also uses or the owner also makes available a digital system provided by the Service Victoria CEO and other parts of the Victorian Government to comply with subclauses (6) or (8A); or

-- (b) the third-party digital system, or other system used by the employer or made available by the owner, links to a digital system provided by the Service Victoria CEO and other parts of the Victorian Government. - (b) Service Victoria and/or another operator of a system provided by the Victorian Government, must destroy the information as soon as reasonably practicable following 28 days after the attendance at the Work Premises, unless a statutory requirement permits or requires the personal information to be retained.
+- the employer also uses or the owner also uses the Victorian Government QR code system to comply with subclauses (6) or (13); or - (b) the system used by the employer or made available by the owner links to the Victorian Government OR code system. - (b) Service Victoria and/or another operator of the Victorian Government QR code system must destroy the information as soon as reasonably practicable following 28 days after the attendance at the Work Premises, unless a statutory requirement permits or requires the personal information to be retained.